Search MENU

 They should:

-6. Be placed in a situation where you can have regular contact with your parents and other family members.
+Be placed in a situation where you can have regular contact with your parents and other family members.

-You should wherever possible be placed with a family of the same race, culture and religion as you.
-For example, if you are Māori, preference will be given to a placement with a family that have links with your whanau, hapu or iwi.
+Children and young people should, wherever possible, be placed with a family of the same race, culture and religion as them.
+For example, if they are Māori, preference will be given to a placement with a family that have links with their whānau, hapu or iwi.

 How should my foster family treat me?